-A mentor once introduced me to a simple diagram which brings clarity to living a more balanced life and having healthier relationships.
-It helps us know what is our responsibility and what isn’t and when to say “yes” and when to say “no.” Most importantly, it puts God in His rightful place, resulting in freedom to live a fulfilling and purposeful life.
+A mentor once introduced me to a simple diagram which has brought me much clarity in living a more balanced life and having healthier relationships.
+It helps us know when to say “yes” and when to say “no.” Most importantly, it puts God in His rightful place, resulting in freedom to live a fulfilling and purposeful life.

-Back to my story.
-At this particular time, numerous people were coming to me with their problems.
+At the time my mentor shared this with me, numerous people were coming to me with their problems.
 I am empathetic by nature and tend to feel others’ emotions and distress right along with them.
 This time was no exception.
 Not only that, I felt responsible to find solutions for them.

 While I felt fulfillment in all these things, carrying responsibility for so many obligations caused me to eventually become completely overwhelmed and burned out.